Understanding Bitcoin requires that we understand the limits of our ability to imagine the future that the market can create for us.

 Finally it happened.
 In 2008, a person going by “Satoshi Nakamoto” created Bitcoin.
 He wasn’t the first to solve the problem of double spending.
 A currency called e-gold did that, but the flaw was that there was a central entity in charge that users had to trust.
 Bitcoin removed this central point of failure, enabling miners themselves constantly to validate the transaction record.
 He had each user download the full ledger of all existing Bitcoins so that each could be checked for its title and not used more than once at the same time.
 With his system, every coin had an owner, and the system could not be gamed.

 Further, Nakamoto built in a system of mining that attempts to replicate the experience of the gold standard.
-The math equations you have to solve get harder over time.
+The math equations CPU power must solve get harder over time.
 The early creators had it easy, just like the early miners of gold could pan it out of the river, though later they had to dig into the mountain.
 Nakamoto put a limit on the number of coins that can be mined (21 million by 2140).
 (A new coin is currently mined every 20 seconds or so, and a transaction occurs every second.)

 He made his code completely open-source and available to all so that it could be trusted.
 And the payment system used the most advanced form of encryption, with public keys visible to all and a scrambling system that makes its connection to the private key impossible to discover.